dcbartlett/timeAdder/README.md

 This application has both an API and a Web Interface.
 Both can be used and both return the same results.

+### Getting Started

+- Clone or Download the application.
+- cd into the directory
+- Run _npm install_
+- Run _node app.js_

 ### API

 The API is hosted at _**http://localhost:3000/api/**_